stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.loading/languagepreferences/get_defaulteditinglanguage/_index.md

 ## LanguagePreferences.get_DefaultEditingLanguage method

 Gets or sets default editing language.
-The default value is EnglishUS.
+The default value is **EnglishUS**.